ConfirmitYaroslavlStudents/Students/CandidatesAccounting/README.md

 `databaseConnectionURL` _(string, default: "mongodb://localhost:27017/CandidateAccounting")_ - MongoDB connection URL.

-`allowedLogins` _(array, default: empty)_ - login list for users allowed to register and login.
-If empty, all users are allowed to register and login.
+`allowedLogins` _(array, default: empty)_ - login list for users allowed to sign up and sign in.
+If null or empty, all users are allowed to sign up and sign in.

-`sessionSecret` _(string, default: "secret")_ - secret session key used for authorization system.
+`sessionSecret` _(string, default: "secret")_ - secret session key used for authorization.